Million Dollar Corner: History

+2021 disagreement

 In September 2021, Macy's accused the billboard's owner Kaufman Realty of negotiating to lease the space to an online retailer before Macy's most recent lease expired that August.
 Macy's claimed that the lessee was almost certainly Amazon and filed for an injunction preventing Kaufman from leasing the space to a competitor.
 Macy's claimed that a 1963 agreement prohibited such a lease "forever" and that an Amazon billboard would be highly visible during the Macy's Thanksgiving Day Parade.
 Kaufman denied that he had communicated with Amazon but did not otherwise dispute the claim it was trying to lease the space to a Macy's competitor.
+The building's billboard was dismantled in 2026.